 - Constant Attendance Allowance

 If you claim regular child benefit you may also get an ECO cavity grant if your household income falls into one of the categories in the table below.

 |ECO Eligibility||Number of children <16 or <20 in Full Time Education|

 |Member of a

 How do I get Free Wall Insulation?

-Getting a free insulation grant in Scotland and the UK is a straightforward process.
+Getting a free insulation grant in Scotland and the UK is easy.
 You can arrange an appointment with an authorised Energy Grants Surveyor by entering your details in the Insulation Grant Enquiry Form opposite.

 A certified and approved insulation surveyor will then contact you to arrange a cavity wall survey.
 This involves drilling a small hole in your external wall and looking inside with a boroscope to see if your walls have a cavity and if they already have insulation.

 The surveyor will then fill out a grant application and the cavity wall insulation company will then come and fill your walls.